NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Class Features/Bomber.md

 ## [[Class Features/Greater Field Discovery (Bomber)|Greater Field Discovery]]Level 13

-You can increase the splash on your bombs to damage creatures within 10 feet, or 15 feet if you have [[Feats/Expanded Splash|Expanded Splash]].
+You can increase the splash on your bombs to damage creatures within 10 feet, or 15 feet if you have [[Expanded Splash|Expanded Splash]].

 ## [[Class Features/Perpetual Perfection (Bomber)|Perpetual Perfection]]Level 17